It’s difficult to admit that you have an aggressive dog because people start to assume that you’re not doing the best you can.

 I think that the opposite is worse – owners who turn a blind eye to their pet’s behavior and pretend that everything is normal.

 A dog who reacts badly to other dogs should be handled carefully to avoid incidence.

-So, today we’re going to talk about what to do if you have a dog, who is aggressive to other dogs and how to keep it from attacking them.
+So, today we’re going to talk about what to do if you have a dog, who is aggressive to other dogs or puppies and how to keep it from attacking them.